pasqal-io/pasqal-cloud/README.md

 batch = sdk.create_batch(serialized_sequence, [job1,job2], wait=True)
 ```

-You can also choose to run your batch on an emulator using the optional argument 'emulator'.
+You can also choose to run your batch on an emulator using the optional argument `emulator`.
 For using a basic single-threaded QPU emulator that can go up to 10 qubits, you can specify the "EMU_FREE" emulator.

 ```python